microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-2/solution.md

 ![image](./img/AzMigApp2.png)

+> [!NOTE]
-💡 For the Username and Password you can either select a combination of your choice or check the secrets within the KeyVault.
+> For the Username and Password you can either select a combination of your choice or check the secrets within the KeyVault.

 Accept the default disk settings and click next to select the *Networking* tab.
 Select the *source-vnet* Virtual Network, select the *source-subnet* Subnet and make sure to select *None* for the Public IP and NIC network security group.